-2.1 RECOGNITION
+2.1 Recognition

-The CITY recognizes the International Brotherhood of Electrical Workers, Local Union 1245, hereinafter referred to as the UNION as the exclusive representative of all employees of the CITY who hold a classification listed on "Exhibit B", except management, confidential or employees covered by the Gridley Police Officers' Association.
-The provisions of this Memorandum of Understanding, hereinafter set forth, shall apply only to those employees of the CITY of Gridley for whom Local Union 1245 is the established exclusive representative.
+The CITY recognizes the UNION as the exclusive representative of all employees of the CITY who hold a classification listed on Exhibit B. The provisions of this Memorandum of Understanding, hereinafter set forth, shall apply only to those employees of the CITY for whom the UNION is the established exclusive representative.

-2.2 APPLICABILITY
+2.2 Applicability

 The provisions of this Agreement shall be limited to their application to employees of CITY in the bargaining unit described in Section 2.1.
-Wherever the words "employee" and

-"employees" are used in this Agreement, they shall, unless otherwise noted, be construed to refer only to the employees described in Section 2.1 for whom UNION is the exclusive bargaining representative.
+Wherever the words "employee" and "employees" are used in this Agreement, they shall, unless otherwise noted, be construed to refer only to the employees described in Section 2.1 for whom UNION is the exclusive bargaining representative.
 The respective obligations of the parties herein shall be operative only insofar as UNION acts in the capacity of exclusive bargaining representative of said employees.

-2.3 REPRESENTATION
+2.3 Representation